Nonsense, Notes, and Narrative

 I believe a composer’s flexibility is their greatest asset.
 Having written a variety of scores for many different genres of film, this belief is something I practice as much as possible.
 That being said, my greatest strength lies in the use of the orchestra in my scores.
 I use the orchestra for its wide range of emotional flexibility and believe it to be profoundly impactful when used appropriately.
 This is even true when the orchestra is used in tandem with other electronic or synthetic musical elements.

-Now that I am fortunate enough to be here at the University of Southern California, I look forward to meeting colleagues that share my passion for storytelling and world building.
+Now that I am fortunate enough to be here at the University of Southern California, I look forward to meeting and working with colleagues to tell stories and build worlds.